cockroachdb/docs/v19.1/encryption.md

 ### Higher CPU utilization

-Enabling encryption-at-rest might result in a higher CPU utilization.
+Enabling Encryption at Rest might result in a higher CPU utilization.
 We estimate a 5-10% increase in CPU utilization.

 ### Encryption for touchpoints with other services